nazarnovak/obsidian-unused-notes-plugin/README.md

 A plugin for Obsidian note-taking app, which makes it easier to track and review unused notes in your vault
 <img width="709" alt="Screenshot 2023-10-30 at 13 04 31" src="https://github.com/nazarnovak/obsidian-unused-notes-plugin/assets/20066923/d9d22e2a-6060-4237-8cb7-1ac75878800a">

+# How to install
+1. Download the files in this repository to your computer
+2. Find your vault folder, and go to `.obsidian/plugins`
+3. You can create a `unused-notes-tracker` folder here
+4. Open the `unused-notes-tracker` folder, and paste the files into it
+5. Now when you go to Settings -> Community plugins, you'll see "Unused Notes Tracker" plugin, which you can enable

+If enough people are interested in this - I'm happy to publish it officially, since it takes a bit more work to do that and jump through all the hoops there, but for now I thought it would be great to see if people care about this at all, and if you have the interest to use it for a bit - maybe you find some bug I missed! :D
+Happy Obsidianing!

 # Why
 My vault grew to 850 notes, and it was hard for me to: